ashhalsyed/ICS4U-Culminating/README.md

 # ICS4U-Culminating
 My Grade 12 Comp Sci Culminating

+The .py file and all other game files are in the Str(60) Data file

-You need to have the pygame folder and the other files (images, sounds, and text file) in the same folder as the .py file
+You need to have the pygame (.zip) folder and the other files (images, sounds, and text file) in the same folder as the .py file